Probate Q&A Series

 Analysis

 Apply the Rule to the Facts: Here, the will in North Carolina leaves certain items to the child, but the surviving spouse will not release them.
 The first practical step is confirming that an estate is open and identifying the appointed executor/personal representative, because that person is usually the one with authority to demand estate property and make distributions.
-If the items are probate assets (not non-probate transfers and not properly awarded to the surviving spouse under an allowance), the estate can ask the Clerk to require information and order delivery so the gift can be distributed in a legally approved way for a minor.
+If the items are probate assets (not non-probate transfers and not properly awarded to the surviving spouse under an allowance), the estate can ask the Clerk for appropriate relief or bring another proper action to require information and seek recovery so the gift can be distributed in a legally approved way for a minor.

 Process & Timing

-1. Who files: Typically the executor/personal representative; in some situations, an interested party (such as a parent acting for a minor beneficiary) may file a request in the estate file asking the Clerk to intervene.
-Where: The Clerk of Superior Court in the county where the estate is administered (the decedent’s estate file).
-What: A petition/motion in the estate proceeding asking to compel an accounting and to examine a person believed to be holding estate property, and requesting an order for turnover/delivery; if the child is a minor, a request for Clerk-approved distribution method may also be needed.
+1. Who files: Typically the executor/personal representative; in some situations, an interested party (such as a parent acting for a minor beneficiary) may file a request in the estate file or pursue another proper action.
+Where: The Clerk of Superior Court in the county where the estate is administered (the decedent’s estate file), or another court proceeding if required.
+What: A petition, motion, estate proceeding, or civil action, as appropriate, seeking information, examination, accounting, and recovery or delivery of property; if the child is a minor, a request for a legally authorized distribution method may also be needed.
 When: As soon as it becomes clear the property is being withheld, because delay can make recovery harder and can interfere with estate closing.

 2. Evidence and hearing: The Clerk may set a hearing and require notice to interested persons.
 The moving party should be ready to identify the will provision, describe the items, explain why they are estate property, and show why the surviving spouse is believed to have possession or control.

-3. Order and enforcement: If the Clerk determines the property should be returned to the estate or delivered for distribution, the Clerk can enter an order directing delivery.
-If the beneficiary is a minor, the order may direct delivery to an approved parent/guardian, to the Clerk, or through another court-approved arrangement consistent with North Carolina law.
+3. Order and enforcement: If the Clerk or court determines the property should be returned to the estate or delivered for distribution, an order may direct delivery or otherwise resolve possession or title.
+If the beneficiary is a minor, the order may direct delivery through a legally authorized method consistent with North Carolina law.

 Exceptions & Pitfalls